ekke/ekkesSHAREexample/README.md

 On Android we're using Intents, on iOS UIDocumentInteractionController.

+ATTENTION: work for Qt 5.15 work-in-progress

 Developed and tested on Android 6, Android 7, Android 8, iOS and Qt 5.10.1
 Android: This release now supports FileProvider and sets Permissions if incoming Files need
-iOS: This release supports Xcode 9.x and minimum iOS 10 (required by Qt 5.10.1)
+iOS: This release supports Xcode 12 and minimum iOS 12 (required by Qt 5.15)

 Now more examplels included to share with other Apps: PNG, JPEG, DOCX, PDF